cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

     :alt: alternate text
     :figclass: align-center

-Services that a user can install or choose to add to the service set.
+The compatibility tab provides additional configurations that a user can optionally customize for their needs.
+Through this screen, the adminstrator can add options for hardware type, imagine type and services.
+These can all be added through selecting an element from the drop down menu and clicking the button next to the box to add it.
+To remove an option, press the '-' next to the option you want removed.

 .. figure:: catalog-screenshot-4.png
     :align: center